 Due to its size, the Group does not have an internal audit function, a matter reviewed by the Audit Committee during the year.
-The Committee has advised the Board that. currently, it considers there to be no need for an internal audit function.
+The Committee has advised the Board that, currently. it considers there to be no need for an internal audit function.
 The External Auditor has confirmed this currently has no impact on their audit approach.

-The Group has a Head of Security and Risk Management whose responsibilities include maintenance of our risk management and control processes.
+The Group has a Head of Security and Risk Management whose responsibilities include chairing our Risk Management Group and the ongoing maintenance of our risk management and control processes.